 Our working philosophy is: ‘Your rights are protected when everybody’s rights are protected’.
 We will not tolerate xenophobia and all forms of hate.
 Nguni-phobic online comments suggesting they were appropriating the suffering of other nations in Matabeleland to further their political end have been unacceptable, hateful and dangerous, and they violate our nation’s values of diversity and inclusion, mutual respect and fairness.

-The generator of the conspiracy is a well-known xenophobe whose view of the current Matabeleland socio-political setting is an embarrassing defeat for the Kalanga kingdom and undue dominance of Ndebele people – but who are Ndebele?
+The author of the conspiracy is a well-known xenophobe whose view of the current Matabeleland socio-political setting is an embarrassing defeat for the Kalanga kingdom and undue dominance of Ndebele people – but who are Ndebele?
 This man’s overriding desire is not only the restoration of Kalanga dominance, but to squeeze out all perceived symbols of Nguni culture.
 This is a grotesque political manoeuvre that seeks to isolate and disenfranchise Ngunis in Matabeleland.

 Matabeleland requires a leadership that confronts with awareness and competence the urgency and challenges of our time, but deep and intractable divisions in the region make it impossible for people to coalesce around any single principle and prioritise interventions.
 However, many understand the value of unity and the risk of the disintegration of our nation.